axelhms/axelhms/README.md

 # Hi there 👋
-I'm Axel, a full stack developer who started coding 5 years ago !
-I enjoy working with Javascript (Angular / React / Node) and PHP (Symfony).
+👨🏻‍💻 Full Stack Software Engineer with over 5 years of experience, I specialize in JavaScript (TypeScript / React / Next.js / Node.js) and PHP (Symfony).
+Beyond the code, here's what I bring to the table:

+🤝 Seamless team integration.
+📢 Clear and precise communication.
+🎯 An innate proactive inclination.

+🚀 Driven by a passion for tech, especially in the SaaS realm, I'd be thrilled to collaborate with companies looking to innovate or enhance their platforms.
+Don't hesitate to drop me a message!

 📫 Reach me : [hemissi.axel@gmail.com](hemissi.axel@gmail.com)